jayant07-yb/Yb-Proxy-ysql-test/Session_paramter_testing/transaction_rollback/Readme.md

 - Send `error response` if a second session pa
 # Solution
 - Use two structures
-    1. list of session parameters changed, it will be stored in `local memory`
+    1. list of changed session parameters, it will be stored in `local memory`
     2. list of tuples of `client id`, `session parameter name` and `session parameter value`, it will be stored in `shared memory`.
-- Update the session parameters in the `local memory`
-- If `COMMIT` is called update the session parameters stored at the `shared memory` with the changed variables at the
+- If `COMMIT` is called update the session parameters stored at the `shared memory` with the changed variable

 # Handling of transaction in various transaction states:
 The various states for a transaction are